Asbestos Management Assurance Process (AMAP)

 Capital Funding - Locally Co-Ordinated Voluntary Aided Programme (LCVAP)

-The Locally Co-ordinated Voluntary Aided Programme (LCVAP) is a capital-funded programme administered by the Education Skills Funding Agency but which is devolved to the diocese and the local authority.
+The Locally Co-ordinated Voluntary Aided Programme (LCVAP) is a capital-funded programme administered by the Education Skills and Funding Agency but which is devolved to the diocese.

 LCVAP Programme 2020/21

-We have received confirmation that the LCVAP programme will continue into the next financial year on a similar format to this year’s programme.
-Please remember the deadline for receipt of application forms is the 26 October.
-Forms can be downloaded below.
+The LCVAP programme will continue into the next financial year but with some key changes.
+These ere communicated to VA schools in September.
+Please remember the deadline for receipt of application forms is Friday 29 November 2019.

 Capital Funding - Guidance Notes